BimBimSalaBim/CPU-Usage/README.md

 --------------------------------------------------------------------------------------------------------------------------------
  Somethings I want to add to the program:
- A mouse over that displays the % of CPU used in real time A better installer
+ A mouse over that displays the % of CPU used in real time, A better installer,
- A way to get updates
+ A way to get updates.